Want to make a donation?

 - See individual contests for fees.

-- Online payments of submission fees should be made at the time the submission is made, using the PayPal "Donate" button on the left of the screen.
+- Online payments of submission fees should be made at the time the submission is made.

 - Online submissions must be received by midnight of the due date.